wp-plugins/spider-faq/readme.txt

 3.2  Click on the New button on the upper right hand of the screen.

 3.3  Title.
-Add a question.
+Add a question for FAQ section.

 3.4  Category.
-Choose a category for the question from the list.
+Choose a category for the question from the list for FAQ section.

 3.5  Answer.
-Add the answer to the question.
+Add the answer to the question for FAQ section.

 3.6  Order.
-Select the order of the question.
+Select the order of the question for FAQ section.

 3.7  Published.
 Choose whether to publish the question or not.